 In 2013 I was laid off that new job I got.
 While it did help me get out of the event business, the long hours, the responsibility I had, it shattered me on a more emotional level.
 I was laid off for not being a team player.
 No one knew my back story but I personally defined myself as a team player.
 A person always helping.

 2011 was a burn-out.
-2013 I fell in a depression for 11 months.
+2013 I fell into a depression for 11 months.

 No one really told me what the diagnoses was.
 Years later the therapist mentioned I suffer from depression that was triggered by a burn-out.
 It would have helped me knowing that.
 I need a label to understand how serious it was.
 Is.
 You never fully recover.
 You live a different live.
 You are a different person.